BeneathTheInk/Temple/README.md

 ## Example

 Here is a basic example of using Temple.
-This just uses a simple variable, but Temple has support for all the major [Mustache features](http://mustache.github.io/mustache.5.html).
+This just uses a simple variable, but Temple has support for most of the major [Mustache features](http://mustache.github.io/mustache.5.html).

 ```javascript
 // create a view instance from a template and data